-If you are a single parent, you may want to claim your child on your taxes.
-There a few things you must know before you do.
+If you are a single parent and you do not live with your co-parent, you may want to claim your child on your taxes.
+There are a few things you should know:

 When parents of a child do not live together, which parent can claim the child on the income tax return?